 In your free time, you will have the opportunity to learn about the Akha culture, attend traditional ceremonies and events, learn the local dialect, visit natural hot springs or trek through the hills.

 You can extend your stay in Thailand with one or more great program add-ons for an additional fee.
 Here are the opportunities we recommend:

 - Thai Boxing: Sign up for authentic and traditional Thai boxing classes under the provincial champion of the Sing Buri district.
 Learn the basic principles and foundations of the exquisite art form, Muay Thai.

 - Hua Hin Beach & Volunteer Week: This jam-packed week will help you make the most of your experience in Thailand.
 You will have the chance to go on cultural excursions to learn about Thai Buddhism and assist monks with daily chores.
 You will also have the opportunity to teach local children with some time dedicated to beach conservation.
 On a few afternoons you will have free time to relax at the beaches of Hua Hin!

-- Jungle Trek in Khao Yai National Park: Get ready for adventure as you trek through the tropical forests which cover Khao Yai National Park.
-You'll have the opportunity to attend a traditional tribal dance show, trek to spectacular waterfalls and caves hidden in the jungle and more!
+- Jungle Trek: Get ready for adventure as you trek through the tropical forests west of Sing Buri.
+You'll have the opportunity to sleep under the stars, trek to spectacular waterfalls and caves hidden in the jungle and more!